 We 7Sisters have homeschooled our kids through graduation as well as advising hundreds of local homeschool high schoolers.
 We’ve got a system down that has become our *unofficial authoritative guide* for homeschooling high school.

 As you prepare to homeschool your high schoolers, take a look at our guide.
 Use it to develop your own way to homeschool high school.
 (Remember: There’s not ONE right way to homeschool high school.
 If our way doesn’t work for your family, you can create your own process!)

-Here’s How Homeschooling High School
+Here’s How to Homeschooling High School